 "Arthur, do you really think it's wise?"

-Generosity falls deaf on Morgana's heart like pleads to Uther's ears.
-Merlin understands the sentiment - the desire to have her once again in their midst, to witness the return of good old Morgana - that taunting hope, however faint.
+Generosity falls as deaf on Morgana's heart as pleads to Uther's ears.
+Merlin understands the sentiment - his desire to have her once again in their midst, to see the return of the good old Morgana - a taunting hope, however faint.

-He also knows the futility of his attempt to dissuade the King on the eve of this fatal event.
-The deal has been struck, the arrangements have been made.
-All that's left for them is to wait.
+He also knows the futility of his attempts to dissuade the King on the eve of this fatal event.
+The deal has been struck, the arrangements made.
+All that's left now is to wait.

 "You know what they say about friends and enemies," Arthur muses, studying the darkened window.
 Flames are dancing on the glass, and from inside, it looks like Camelot's on fire. "l intend to keep her as close as I can."